About the Course

 Course Content/Topics:

-Neurobiological underpinnings of attachment activation
+Neurobiological responses to attachment activation

 The stance and tone of the therapist in creating safety for couples